Tsaritsyno Palace: Bazhenov's project

 Bazhenov designed the palace in the Neo-Gothic, Moscow Baroque, and Classical styles.
 He planned Tsaritsyno as a complete mini town:.

 The peculiarity of the layout of the Tsaritsyno buildings is such that it allows us to speak of the "poetry of geometry": with the use of symmetry and different geometric shapes embedded in the design.
 Six octahedrons pavilions are laid in a cruciform; The Small Palace is in the form of a semicircle; the Kitchen Building is in the form of a square with rounded corners.
 The same applies to the internal layout: round, oval, and semi-oval halls are masterfully combined with rectangular halls.
-It is important to note that Bazhenov designed almost all the interiors of the Tsaritsyno buildings with vaulted ceilings, which achieved an even more significant effect of the play on geometric shapes.
+Bazhenov designed almost all the interiors of the Tsaritsyno buildings with vaulted ceilings, which achieved an even more significant effect of the play on geometric shapes.

 One of the main features of Bazhenov's project was that there was no main palace as a single building - there are instead three independent buildings.
 Catherine II liked the project, and construction began in May 1776.

 However, by the end of the year, troubles arose with building supplies and funding; this was repeated several times throughout the construction, which lasted for a decade - contrary to the architect's plans to finish it all in three years.
 Bazhenov wrote numerous letters to officials to determine the reasons for the difficulties.
 Nevertheless, despite money and material shortages, the previously begun buildings were completed in 1777-1778, and in 1777 the construction of the Figured Gate and the main palace, which consisted of three buildings, began.
 It ended in 1782; at the same time, work for the Large Cavalry Corps, several outbuildings, and an arch-gallery was started.

 In early June 1785, ten years after the beginning of construction, Catherine II arrived in Moscow.
 The visit was brief.
 She briefly inspected the palace and left it very disappointed.
 The verdict of the empress after a quick inspection was harsh: the money spent on construction could have been better spent, the stairs were narrow, the ceilings were heavy, the rooms and boudoirs were cramped, and the halls were dark, like cellars.
 Catherine ordered "to make a fair amount of deconstruction" and to present a new project for the main palace.

 Historians now agree the main reason is that by the year 1785 Bazhenov's palace layout became politically incorrect: relations between Catherine and Crown Prince Paul irreversibly worsened, the empress had thoughts of removing Paul from the order of succession completely, and twin palaces had to make way for a single one – her own.
 Another reason for the royal anger could be Bazhenov's affiliation with the Freemasons (the architect underwent an initiation ceremony in 1784 on the guarantee of the educator and publisher N.I.
 Novikov, and was admitted to the Deucalion lodge), and his secret contacts with Tsarevich Pavel Petrovich.